-How to Add VLAN in Switch and Configure Inter-VLAN Routing in Router
+How to Add a VLAN in a Switch and Configure Inter-VLAN Routing in a Router

 In this article, we will discuss the following steps;